awsdocs/aws-control-tower-guide/doc_source/lifecycle-events.md

 In these examples, some account names and organization names are obscured\.
 An `accountId` is always a 12\-number sequence, which has been replaced with "xxxxxxxxxxxx" in the examples\.
 An `organizationalUnitID` is a unique string of letters and numbers\.
 Its form is preserved in the examples\.
 + [`CreateManagedAccount`](#create-managed-account): The log records whether AWS Control Tower successfully completed every action to create and provision a new account using account factory\.
 + [`UpdateManagedAccount`](#update-managed-account): The log records whether AWS Control Tower successfully completed every action to update a provisioned product that's associated with an account you had previously created by using account factory\.
-+ [`EnableGuardrail`](#enable-guardrail): The log records whether AWS Control Tower successfully completed every action to enable a guardrail on an OU that was created by AWS Control Tower\.
++ [`EnableGuardrail`](#enable-control): The log records whether AWS Control Tower successfully completed every action to enable a control on an OU that was created by AWS Control Tower\.
-+ [`DisableGuardrail`](#disable-guardrail): The log records whether AWS Control Tower successfully completed every action to disable a guardrail on an OU that was created by AWS Control Tower\.
++ [`DisableGuardrail`](#disable-control): The log records whether AWS Control Tower successfully completed every action to disable a control on an OU that was created by AWS Control Tower\.
 + [`SetupLandingZone`](#setup-landing-zone): The log records whether AWS Control Tower successfully completed every action to set up a landing zone\.
 + [`UpdateLandingZone`](#update-landing-zone): The log records whether AWS Control Tower successfully completed every action to update your existing landing zone\.
 + [`RegisterOrganizationalUnit`](#register-organizational-unit): The log records whether AWS Control Tower successfully completed every action to enable its governance features on an OU\.